nf-core/website/markdown/developers/contributing_to_pipelines.md

 If you wish to contribute a new step, please use the following coding standards:

-1. Define the corresponding input channel into your new process from the expected previous process channel
+1. Define the corresponding input channel into your new process from the expected previous process channel.
 2. Write the process block (see below).
 3. Define the output channel if needed (see below).
 4. Add any new parameters to `nextflow.config` with a default (see below).